ezesunrise/chatapp/README.md

 ### Requirements

-* You need to have Docker or RabbitMQ installed on your computer.
+* You need to have Docker or the .Net CLI and RabbitMQ installed on your computer.
 * The application uses SQLite so no database installation is required.

 ### Notes